tranquyetdev/aws-cloud-practice/README.md

 # Introduction

-Learning AWS Services, along with provisioning them for learning purposes.
+Learning AWS Services, along with practicing Terraform to provision the infrastructure.

+Tools we use in the labs:

 - [Terraform](https://www.terraform.io/)
 - [Draw.io](https://www.draw.io/)